 After many expensive failures, followed up by months of observing bat colonies in the caves of West Texas, he came up with his design for a Malaria-Eradicating Guano Producing Bat Roost.
 He built what he claimed was the world’s first intentional artificial bat roost at Mitchell’s Lake near San Antonio in 1911.
 Before its construction, 89% of the people around the lake were infected with malaria according to Dr. Campbell.
 In 1914, he examined these people and found not a single case of malaria and that the bats had rid the area of mosquitoes.

 Richter Perky purchased these plans from Campbell in 1929 and constructed the tower on Sugarloaf Key at the cost of $10,000.
 The tower features a louvered bat entrance facing the prevailing wind, a central guano removal chute, and a dense, honeycombed walls of cypress wood bat corrugation that function as roosting shelves.

 Despite applying pheromone-doused guano as bait to attract bats, not a single bat moved in.
 It wasn’t until 1996 when the first scientifically confirmed colony of bats was found in the Keys.

 On May 13, 1982, it was added to the National Register of Historic Places and is considered the founding monument for the Florida Keys Mosquito Control District.
-The Sugarloaf Key Bat Tower is one of fourteen Campbell bat roosts built throughout the world and today, is just one for three which are still standing.
+The Sugarloaf Key Bat Tower was one of fourteen Campbell bat roosts built throughout the world and today, but was destroyed in September 2017 when Hurricane Irma passed over the Keys.